Skip to main content

 From Acute Response to Chronic Condition

-The transition from a healthy to a state of chronic activation is subtle.
+The transition from a healthy stress response to a state of chronic activation is subtle.
 It is the difference between a system that helps you rise to an occasion and one that begins to erode your baseline function.
 The persistent elevation of cortisol and adrenaline directly impacts other bodily systems, leading to tangible and disruptive symptoms.

 • Metabolic Disruption Cortisol’s primary role is to mobilize glucose for energy.
 When chronically elevated, it can lead to persistent high blood sugar, insulin resistance, and weight gain, particularly around the abdomen.